 It’s obvious how these plants earned their nickname, Mexican Weeping Bamboo.
 The leaves of this genus grow densely but are thin and wispy, and the lissome culms arch downwards as they grow taller.
 The result is a very graceful and elegant bamboo with cascading foliage that sways pleasantly in the breeze.

-Coming from Mexico, these bamboos are best suited for warmer climates.
-But they are more cold tolerant than many of the giant tropical bamboos, often hardy down to about 20º F. They are also more drought tolerant than most bamboo species.
+Originating in Mexico, these bamboos are best suited to warmer climates.
+But they are more cold-tolerant than many of the giant tropical bamboos, often hardy down to about 20º F. They are also more drought-tolerant than most bamboo species.

 Distribution of genus Otatea